ShootMe/CelesteTAS/README.md

 - Install [Everest](https://everestapi.github.io/) if you haven't already.
 - Use the 1-click installer [here.](https://gamebanana.com/tools/6715)
 - Enable TAS in the mod settings.
+- Enable `Unix RTC` in the mod settings and restart if on linux
 - Download [Celeste Studio](https://github.com/ShootMe/CelesteTAS/releases/download/TAS/Celeste.Studio.exe), our input editor.
-(Note that Studio is Windows-only.)
+(Note that Studio is not supported for Mac, and old versions only run on Windows)

 ### Manually